Staff

 Patricia Arevalo Workforce Development Associate

-A single mother she knows the challenges of women and the challenges our community faces to get ahead and this Is what drove her to be part of Casa Latina.
 She began as a volunteer and active member in Casa Latina in HH and Women Without Borders doing self-esteem and self-care workshops to members.
 She worked at Casa Latina as Worker Center Assistant, where she got to work directly with the Latino immigrant community.
 She is currently part of the Workforce Development team.

 Bible studies, fashion, reading and tea culture are some of her passions

-Suzanne Bottelli Education Coordinator
+Suzanne Bottelli Education Program Manager

 Originally from New Jersey, Suzanne has lived and worked in Seattle since 1994, dedicating herself to teaching, writing, and human rights.
 She taught Humanities and Writing for many years at the Northwest School, where she worked with a wide range of English language learners, led numerous trips to El Salvador, coordinated a school-wide Environmental Sustainability program, and advised student led groups dedicated to LGBTQIA+ visibility and race equity.
 A published poet and teaching artist, Suzanne has worked with the Puget Sound chapter of School of the Americas Watch since 2005 and has engaged in a wide range of action and advocacy for migrant justice.
 In her free time, Suzanne loves being outside, traveling, reading, and cooking.

-Yuliana Chaparro Worker Center Coordinator, South King County
+Yuliana Chaparro Program Coordinator, South King County

 Originally from Mexico, Yuliana is trained as a Peer Trainer and Facilitator in Financial Education, Literature and Health by the Puget Sound School District.
 After collaborating with Casa Latina for more than 5 years in advocating for early education and being a member of the Casa Latina Workers’s Center, she joined Casa Latina as a workers safety trainer.
 She’s found in Casa Latina her passion for Social Justice.
 A place where she can share her capacity, experience, aptitudes, and abilities.
 Casa Latina is a home where she can work hand in hand with her colleagues fighting for the well-being of her community.
 Yuliana enjoys spending time with her three kids.

-Elvia Cortés Household Helpers Organizer
+Elvia Cortés Lead Organizer

 Born in the state of Oaxaca, Mexico, Elvia’s journey at Casa Latina began through her participation in English classes.
 She later became a member of Casa Latina to take part in the job dispatch program and the leadership group Mujeres Sin Fronteras.
 Over time, Elvia became a facilitator and is now the organizer of the Casa Latina Domestic Workers.
 Her greatest inspiration is to be able to help women and her community.
 Elvia likes to focus on companionship and in her free time she enjoys cooking, walking, and sharing time with her family.

-Fred DuBon Day Worker Center Coordinator
+Fred DuBon Workers Center Manager

 Veronique Facchinelli Site Director, South King County